maxime7770/maxime7770.github.io/_posts/2024-09-29-Why-It's-So-Hard-To-Find-A-Free-Parking-Spot.md

 Imagine a long parking lot with $$n$$ parking spots arranged in a row, where each car occupies two adjacent spots.
 The cars arrive and park at random, choosing a pair of adjacent spots without any coordination.
 As more cars park, some spaces inevitably become isolated, making it impossible to park any more cars.
 This random process leaves a portion of the parking spots unusable, even though they are technically unoccupied.

-In this blog, we will explore how the number of free spots,  $$X_n$$ , behaves as the number of parking spots $n$ grows, and estimate the inefficiency compared to an optimal parking strategy.
+In this blog, we will explore how the number of free spots,  $$X_n$$ , behaves as the number of parking spots $$n$$ grows, and estimate the inefficiency compared to an optimal parking strategy.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">